otto4534/JFK_2025_File_Dump_Txt_Converted/PDF_Text_Extraction_Tool/readme.md

-This folder contains the script used to process the 2343 .pdf files downloaded from https://www.archives.gov/research/jfk/release-2025 as well as a dedicated document which outlines the dependencies required to run the script.
+### This folder contains the script used to process the 2343 .pdf files downloaded from https://www.archives.gov/research/jfk/release-2025 on March,20,2025 (9:30 PM Pacific) as well as a dedicated document which outlines the dependencies required to run the script.